-Staff will be given training to help them understand the issues of radicalisation, so that they are able to recognise the signs of vulnerability or radicalisation and know how to refer their concerns.
-This information forms part of the regular safeguarding training.
+Staff are given training and information to help them understand the issues of radicalisation, so that they are able to recognise the signs of vulnerability or radicalisation and know how to refer their concerns.
+This information forms part of the school's ongoing safeguarding training.